 - Computers (with less than a Pentium 4 processor)

 Small items (clothing, toys, etc.) can be dropped off Monday – Friday during regular business hours at our Cedar Rapids Smith Center Campus located at 5400 Kirkwood Boulevard SW.
-If you have larger, gently used items that you would like to donate or would like to drop off your donation at another location, please call 319-784-2021 to make arrangements.
+If you have larger items that you would like to donate or would like to drop off your donation at another location, please call 319-784-2021 to make arrangements.

 Donor Bill of Rights

 Philanthropy is based on voluntary action for the common good.
 It is a tradition of giving and sharing that is primary to the quality of life.

 To ensure that philanthropy merits the respect and trust of the general public, and that donors and prospective donors can have full confidence in the nonprofit organizations and causes they are asked to support, we declare that all donors have these rights:

 - To be informed of the organization’s mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes.